-The NDSA recognized Paul E. Paulson with its honorary membership award in 1999 and will forever remember the long-tune Dunn County rancher, organization member and former Advisory Committee member as his protrait is added to its Memorial Wall.
-Paulson's family chose to pay tribute to the iconic western North Dakota cattleman through a gift to the North Dakota Stockmen's Foundation at the time of his passing earlier this year.
+The NDSA recognized Paul E. Paulson with its honorary membership award in 1999 and will forever remember the long-tune Dunn County rancher, organization member and former Advisory Committee member as his portrait hangs in its Memorial Hall.
+Paulson's family chose to pay tribute to the iconic western North Dakota cattleman through a gift to the North Dakota Stockmen's Foundation at the time of his passing.
 He was 101 years old.

 Paulson was born on Halloween 1915, the son of Paul and Emma (Larson) Paulson of Werner.
 He was baptized and confirmed at the Ridgeway Lutheran Church near Taylor; graduated from Tayor High School in 1934; and attended Capital Business College for one term.

 Paulson got is first job out of high school working on the Frank Osterwind Ranch, where he earned about $25 a month.
 He spent two summers in Yellowstone National Park, where he worked as a bus boy in a restaurant where he was able to serve and shake the hands of President and Mrs. Franklin D. Roosevelt.
 He also served in the War Training Service, a branch of the U.S. Air Corps, during World War II for a year and a half.

 Paulson maried Ruby Nodland on Jan.
 23, 1943, in Glendive, Mont.
 The couple was blessed with five children, Gary, Dennis, Pulette, Sonja and Nikki.

 They farmed and ranched south of Halliday until their retirement in 1978, They ran Angus-Hereford-cross cows and backgrounded their calves over the winter.
 In 1999, he joked, I learned how to write my name really well on the many mortgages involved in the ranch!